ProTechEx/vgpu-proxmox/README.md

-# NVIDIA vGPU with the GRID 15.0 driver
+# NVIDIA vGPU with the GRID 15.0 driver on Proxmox

-Two days ago, NVIDIA released their latest enterprise GRID driver.
+In december 2022, NVIDIA released their latest enterprise GRID driver.
 I created a patch that allows the use of most consumer GPUs for vGPU.
 One notable exception from that list is every officially unsupported Ampere GPU and GPUs from the Ada Lovelace generation.

+> ## !!!
+YOUR RTX 30XX OR 40XX WILL NOT WORK AT THIS POINT IN TIME !!!

 This guide and all my tests were done on a RTX 2080 Ti which is based on the Turing architechture.